orkes-io/docs/docs/codelab/helloworld.md

 1. Click "Task Definitions" in the left navigation.
 2. lick the "Define Task" button in the upper right.
 3. Paste the workflow into the edit field.
 Remember to change ```<uniquetag>``` in the ```name``` field, and update your e-mail address in the ```ownerEmail``` field.
 4. Press ```Save``` and ```Confirm Save```.
-You'll now see your Task in the list of task definitions.
+The Task is now visible in the list of task definitions.

 ### Creating the workflow

 The Conductor workflow defines all of the tasks that will be run (and the order that they will run in).
 In part 1 of this codelab, we will define a workflow with just one single task.

 We will define this workflow as version 1.
 Version numbers can only be integers, and as we walk through the codelab, we can increment the version as the complexity increases.
 This also allows us to run the different versions at the same time.
-You can imagine a use case where team a is ready to jump to an updated workflow, but team b is not.
-The versioning allows you to easily support both teams.
+Imagine a use case where team a is ready to jump to an updated workflow, but team b is not.
+The versioning makes it easy to support both teams.

 Things to note: